 1. Upgrade your insulation

-Most homes built since the 1990s have insulated walls, but this often isn’t the case in older homes.
+Most British homes built since the 1990s have insulated walls, but this often isn’t the case in older homes.
 Luckily, cavity wall insulation is often straightforward to install (seeking a registered installer through the National Insulation Association is always recommended), and with a third of heat lost through external walls, should help to keep your home cosy.

 2. Don’t glaze over the importance of windows and doors